-The unique features of SoLID's large acceptance and high luminosity make it an attractive device for the experimental study of GPDs.
-A number of groups have been working on developing a SoLID-GPD program.
-There are several GPD experiments in different stages of study/approval.
-A run-group proposal of Time-like Compton Scattering (TCS) from an unpolarized LH2 target has been approved to test the universality of GPD, to explore the underlying principles of factorization and to quantify the importance of higher twist effects.
-Double Deeply Virtual Compton Scattering (DDVCS) in the di-lepton channel on an unpolarized LH2 target was reviewed by the JLab PAC as a Letter-Of-Intent and the collaboration was encouraged to develop it into a two-stage program with an initial focus to have a first significant DDVCS measurement (over a limited kinematic region) using the baseline SoLID setup.
-Measurements of DVCS and Deep Exclusive Meson Production (DEMP) with the transversely polarized 3He target are under development and the DEMP run-group proposal was reviewed by the SoLID Collaboration and received a strong encouragement.
-These measurements, together with the planned CLAS12 and Hall A/C GPD experiments, will make a significant contributions in disentangling different GPDs in the JLab 12-GeV kinematic region.
+plore the underlying principles of factorization, and quantify the importance of higher twist effects.
+Double Deeply Virtual Compton Scattering (DDVCS) in the di-lepton channel on an unpolarized liquid hydrogen target was reviewed by the JLab PAC as a Letter-Of-Intent and the collaboration was encouraged to develop it into a two-stage program with an initial focus to have a first significant DDVCS measurement (over a limited kinematic region) using the baseline SoLID setup.
+The Deep Exclusive Meson Production (DEMP) with the transversely polarized 3He target has also been approved as a run-group experiment.
+A proposal for a measurement of DVCS on a polarized 3He is under development.
+These measurements, together with the planned CLAS12 and Hall A/C GPD experiments, will make significant contributions in disentangling different GPDs in the JLab 12-GeV kinematic region.